Alabama Democrat Doug Jones denies being an 'ultra-liberal,' says he opposes Trump's border wall

 “That’s pretty absurd,” Jones told Fox News’ Peter Doocy on Saturday at a fish fry in Birmingham.
 “You know, that’s their only hope.
 I mean look, they’re in desperation mode right now.”

-As the Moore campaign tries to move past the allegations of sexual misconduct that have crippled his campaign over the last week, they are emphasizing Jones’ stances on cultural issues.
+As Moore tries to move past the allegations of sexual misconduct that have crippled his campaign over the last week, his campaign is emphasizing Jones’ stances on cultural issues.
 Moore’s wife, Kayla Moore, took aim at Jones’ positions during a speech in Montgomery on Friday.

 “Our opponent -- who is an ultra-liberal, who was an Obama delegate, who is for full-term abortions, who is for more gun restrictions, who is for transgender bathrooms, who is for transgender [people] in the military -- is against everything we in Alabama believe and stand for,” Kayla Moore said.